 Amazon wants college students to have a shot at Prime Day 2019 deals even if they’re not currently Prime members — a requirement for most deals.
-Amazon is also promoting a 30-day trial Prime membership, but the Prime Student trial lasts for six months and continues at a reduced monthly or annual rate for up to four years.
+Amazon is also promoting a 30-day trial Prime membership, but the and continues at a reduced monthly or annual rate for up to four years.

 During the 6-month trial, Prime Student members get free two-day shipping, unlimited movies and TV shows on Prime Video, unlimited reading on any device, free unlimited photo storage, and free same-day delivery in eligible areas.
 Note that unlimited music streaming is not included during the trial period, but if you continue as a paid Prime Student member, then music streaming is part of the package.

 The Prime Student membership trial is six times as long as a regular trial membership, but once the trial period ends the student membership fee is only half as much as the regular membership annual or monthly fees.
 After six months, your default payment method (a card you’ve registered with Amazon) is billed $6.49 each month (plus taxes) if you chose monthly payments when you signed up, or $59 a year.
 The annual plan is the better deal because it equates to $4.92 a month.
 Regular Prime members pay $12.99 a month or $119 per year, so the Prime Student plan is discounted 50%.

 Prime Student memberships last up to four years or until your graduation date, whichever comes first.
 The four-year countdown includes both the free trial and paid membership months.